trebeljahr/WD-PT-2023-JAN/README.md

 $ git commit -m "done"
 $ git push origin master
 ```
-Navigate to your repo and create a Pull Request from your master branch to the original repository master branch.

-In the Pull request name, add the initials of your bootcamp location and your names separated by a dash "-"
+- Create Pull Request so your TAs can check up your work.

 ## Instructions